Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Order No. 10430 of 2024: Clarifications on Professional Fees and Waiver of Rights

-The recent order no. 10430, issued on April 17, 2024, by the Court of Cassation, offers significant insights for understanding the qualification of payment requests by professionals.
-In particular, the case of M. (MARCHI LUCA) v.
-G. highlighted the delicacy of the issue regarding the waiver of professional fees and the correct interpretation of communications sent during the proceedings.
+The recent order No. 10430, issued on April 17, 2024, by the Court of Cassation, offers significant insights for understanding the qualification of payment requests by professionals.
+In particular, the case of M. (MARCHI LUCA) against G. has highlighted the sensitivity of the issue concerning the waiver of professional fees and the correct interpretation of communications sent during legal proceedings.

-The Court ruled on the validity of a letter requesting payment "in settlement of all amounts due up to that date".
-It is essential to understand that, in the absence of a clear intention from the professional to waive their rights, such communication should not be considered as a waiver of the fees owed.
-This principle is vitally important for legal professionals and their clients, as it establishes clear limits on the possibility of fragmenting the unity of professional service.
+The Court ruled on the validity of a letter requesting payment "in full settlement of all amounts accrued up to that date."
+It is crucial to understand that, in the absence of a clear intention by the professional to waive their rights, such a communication is not to be considered a waiver of due fees.
+This principle is of vital importance for legal professionals and their clients, as it establishes clear limits on the possibility of fragmenting the indivisible nature of professional services.

 In general.
-The letter containing the request for payment "in settlement of all amounts due up to that date" (in this case sent during the proceedings), in the absence of a more unequivocal waiving intention from the professional, does not take on dispositive value and does not constitute a waiver of any further claims and specific rights in execution of the sponsorship mandate, as it is not permissible to fragment the unity of the professional service.
+A letter containing a request for payment "in full settlement of all amounts accrued up to that date" (in this case, sent during legal proceedings), in the absence of a more unequivocal intention to relinquish rights by the professional, does not have the effect of a dispositive act and waiver of any further claims and specific rights in execution of the legal representation mandate, as it is not permissible to fragment the indivisible nature of professional services.

-This maxim emphasizes the importance of clear and unequivocal communication from the professional.
-If the intentions of waiver are not explicitly stated, the mere sending of a payment request cannot be interpreted as a concession of rights.
-This principle is based on the relevant regulations, such as the Civil Code in articles 2233 and 2234, which govern professional fees and the methods of fulfilling obligations.
+This principle underscores the importance of clear and unequivocal communication from the professional.
+If intentions to waive rights are not explicitly stated, the mere sending of a payment request cannot be interpreted as a concession of rights.
+This principle is based on the relevant regulations, such as Articles 2233 and 2234 of the Civil Code, which govern professional fees and the methods of fulfilling obligations.

 Implications for Professionals